-Dance - Major, Minor, & Cluster
+Dance - Major, Concentration, Minor, & Cluster

 The Department of Theatre and Dance has a first-year open enrollment policy for all students to attempt the Dance BA degree.
 Students may initially declare a dance major at the time of application to the University.
 However all declared dance majors whether new, continuing, or transfer students are considered as "Prospective Dance Majors" until they are formally accepted by the Department into the Dance BA program.
 Formal acceptance will be made after the successful completion of a proficiency audition.

 Students are encouraged to audition during their Freshman year, preferrably during their first semester.
-(Note: This is a change in policy as of Winter 2012 Semester.)

 Written applications should be submitted no later than one week prior to auditions.
 Both the number of sections and available faculty assignments and resources limit the number of majors accepted annually.
 Students will be notified of their status a few weeks after the audition.